How to Keep Your Female Talent

 With workplace inequality still rife, many women have begun demanding more from their employers.
 Leading companies are heeding the call by taking steps to target benefits to women’s needs.
 For instance:

-Yet more work remains to be done.
-Companies focused on retaining female talent may want to consider additional initiatives, such as career development programs geared specifically to women, providing both on-site and remote employees with equal access to mentorship and sponsorship opportunities, and better training managers to promote inclusion.
+Yet more remains to be done.
+Companies focused on retaining female talent may want to consider additional initiatives, such as career development programs geared specifically to women, providing both on-site and remote employees with equal access to mentorship and sponsorship opportunities, and better manager training to promote inclusion.

-Knowledge is power when it comes to building impactful benefits, yet only 31% of companies gather information on employees’ caregiving needs and only 9% track financial wellness by gender.12 The absence of this data could create holes in benefit packages, leaving some employees without the solutions they really need.
+Knowledge is power when it comes to building impactful benefits, yet few companies have insight into their employees’ caregiving needs or financial wellness by gender.
+The absence of this data could create holes in benefits packages, leaving some employees without the solutions they really need.

 To address this situation, there are a few red flags to have on your radar, including job exits, 401(k) loans and pay advances.
 When assessing these areas, take note of any trends, such as more job exits by female workers than their male peers.
-Then conduct an anonymous survey to learn about your employees' emotional and financial health, and better understand what workplace benefits they would use to address their needs.
+It may also be helpful to conduct an anonymous survey to learn about your employees' emotional and financial health, and better understand what workplace benefits they would use to address their needs.

-Use this knowledge to tailor wellness resources that support your workforce.
-Then apply this information to offer accessible financial education and wellness resources targeted toward your female employees, such as emergency savings, dependent care and retirement planning.
+Armed with this knowledge, employers may be in a better position to provide tailored wellness resources that support workforce needs.
+By further applying this information to offer accessible financial education and wellness resources targeted toward your female employees—such as emergency savings, dependent care and retirement planning—you can make important strides toward better supporting and retaining female talent.

 Related Stories